Comparing Allianz (ALIZY) & Its Competitors

 |2.41

 0.2% of Allianz shares are owned by institutional investors.
 Comparatively, 66.6% of shares of all “Insurance agents, brokers, & service” companies are owned by institutional investors.
 24.8% of shares of all “Insurance agents, brokers, & service” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

 Profitability